csdms-contrib/topotoolbox/readme.txt

 ** References

-When you use TopoToolbox in your work, please refer to this publication:
+When you use TopoToolbox in your work, please reference one of these
+publications:

+Schwanghart, W. & Scherler, D. (2014): TopoToolbox 2 – MATLAB-based
+software for topographic analysis and modeling in Earth surface sciences.
+Earth Surface Dynamics, 2, 1-7.
+[DOI: 10.5194/esurf-2-1-2014]

 Schwanghart, W., Kuhn, N. J. (2010): TopoToolbox: a set of Matlab functions for topographic analysis.
 Environmental Modelling & Software, 25, 770-781.
 [DOI: 10.1016/j.envsoft.2009.12.002]